This post may contain affiliate links. Please see our disclosure policy.

 Other recipes you might enjoy:

-If you like the sound of this San Sebastián cheesecake, why not try my moelleux au chocolat?
-For cakes rather than cheescake, try my orange and almond cake or caramelised upside down banana cake.
+If you like the sound of this San Sebastián cheesecake, try my brownie tiramisu cheesecake, or lemon meringue cheesecake.?
+For cakes rather than cheesecake, try my orange and almond cake or caramelised upside down banana cake.

 try these…